Notable People

 Rudoren's official biography stresses the range of her Times career: Jerusalem bureau chief, Associate Managing Editor for Audience, member of the newsroom-of-the-future committee, and executive producer of the multimedia series One in 8 Million, which won an Emmy.

-Those are not just resume decorations.
+Those are more than resume decorations.
 They point to the blend she brought into Jewish journalism: reporting depth, digital audience strategy, and an instinct for editorial packaging.
-She was not simply a star reporter taking a smaller-job detour.
 She arrived as someone who had already worked through what modern newsroom change looks like from inside a huge institution.

-That matters because the Forward she joined in 2019 was not just a historic paper.
-It was a historic paper in the middle of a digital transformation.
+That matters because the Forward she joined in 2019 was a historic paper in the middle of a digital transformation.

 The Forward's own history page makes her tenure legible